Blood Tests That Help Diagnose Joint Disease | Arthritis Blood Tests in Delhi

 How Orthopaedic Doctors Interpret Blood Test Results

+Blood tests are never interpreted alone.
 Experienced orthopaedic doctors combine blood test results with:

-• Patient symptoms
+• Patient symptoms and medical history

-• Physical examination
+• Physical examination findings

 • Imaging tests such as X-rays or MRI

-For example, mild inflammation markers without symptoms may not indicate disease, while certain combinations of test results can strongly suggest rheumatoid arthritis, lupus, or gout.
+For example: Mild inflammation markers without symptoms may not indicate disease, while certain combinations of test results can strongly suggest rheumatoid arthritis, lupus, or gout.
+This is why proper interpretation by an experienced orthopaedic specialist or rheumatologist is essential.

 When Should You Get Blood Tests for Joint Pain?